Federer crashes as Djokovic reaches 10th Wimbledon semi-final - RFI

 The left-handed Canadian will be a huge underdog against Djokovic having lost all six matches against the world number one.

 "Obviously he's the best player in the world but I think anything is possible.
-When you look at the scoreboard first thing it will be 0-0," said the 22-year-old.#photo2
+When you look at the scoreboard first thing it will be 0-0," said the 22-year-old.

-"Nothing else matters.
-Its a tennis match and it can go either way.
-I have full belief in myself and my team."

-The day's remaining quarter-final features Berrettini and Auger-Aliassime who are not only close friends -- their respective girlfriends are cousins.

 © 2021 AFP